krishnakishored/py-hinweis/py_notes.md

 Numpy & Pandas
 --------------

+* Pandas
+      -  Pandas is used for data manipulation and analysis.
+It provides special data structures and operations for the manipulation of numerical tables and time series.
+      - A big advantage to NumPy arrays is obvious from the previous example: We can use arbitrary indices.

+      - A `Series` is a one-dimensional labelled array-like object.
+It is capable of holding any data type, e.g. integers, floats, strings, Python objects, and so on.
+It can be seen as a data structure with two arrays: one functioning as the index, i.e. the labels, and the other one contains the actual data.
+      - The underlying idea of a `DataFrame` is based on spreadsheets.
+We can see the data structure of a DataFrame as tabular and spreadsheet-like.
+A DataFrame logically corresponds to a "sheet" of an Excel document.
+A DataFrame has both a row and a column index

 - Hinton diagram.
 The size of a square within this diagram corresponds to the size of the value of the depicted matrix.
 The colour determines, if the value is positive or negative.

 - The main benefits of using numpy arrays should be smaller memory consumption and better runtime behaviour.